urdekcah/rick-shell/README.md

 ---

 Thank you for your interest in `rickshell`.
-Let's build something amazing together.
+Let's build something amazing together!